Sunday Bloody Sunday (film): Plot

 In London, a middle-aged gay Jewish doctor, Daniel Hirsh, and a divorced woman in her mid-30s, Alex Greville, are both involved in an open love triangle with sculptor Bob Elkin, a younger man in his mid-20s.
 Not only are Daniel and Alex each aware that Bob is seeing the other but they know one another through mutual friends.
 Despite this, they are willing to put up with the situation through fear of losing Bob, who switches freely between them.
 Bob has his own coterie of artist friends who support his work, which consists of glass fountains.

 Alex and Daniel are both close friends with the Hodsons, who are a bohemian, academic middle-class family living in a leafy London suburb.
 They alternate having Sunday dinner with the Hodsons, who are aware of their relationships but do not talk about them, though the Hodson children are inclined to snicker.
 Alex also has a depressed client who has recently lost his job to age discrimination.
-They sleep together at Alex's flat, and then Bob announces his arrival, forcing them to pretend to be having a casual drink.
+They sleep together at Alex's flat.
+However, Bob and Daniel have a fight, which motivates Bob to visit Alex at her residence.
+Upon his arrival, the couple pretend to be having a casual drink.
 Bob tells Alex that he has no problem with her sleeping with other men.
 They are, in his words, "free".

 The Hodsons' family dog is run over by a truck which narrowly misses the eldest daughter Lucy.
 Daniel has to deal with a former lover who is a heroin addict.
 After unsuccessfully trying to fill a heroin prescription for him at a pharmacy, being unable to prove he is a doctor, Daniel finds that his medical bag has been stolen from his car.

 For Alex, the relationship is bound up with growing disillusion about her professional life, failed marriage and uneasy childhood.
 For Daniel, it represents an escape from the repressed nature of his Jewish upbringing.
 Both realise the lack of permanence about the situation.
 When Bob decides to leave the country to settle in New York, after receiving an offer to open his own art gallery, they both come face to face for the first time in the narrative.
 Despite their opposed circumstances, Daniel and Alex come to realise that it is time to move on; Bob leaves for the United States.

 The film ends with an unconventional speech from Daniel directly to the audience.
 He muses on his relationship with Bob, his friends' concern for his happiness, and declares "I am happy, apart from missing him."
 His last remark is "I only came about my cough," often a punch-line to a joke about a man going to the doctor and getting unexpected news.